nuuuwan/lk_law/data/doc/acts/2021-09-21-securities-and-exchange-commissi-08ae39e1/README.summary.md

-# ⚖️  Securities and Exchange Commission of Sri Lanka

-Act published on **2021-09-21**.

 - The Act is the Securities and Exchange Commission of Sri Lanka Act, No. 19 of 2021.
 - Enacted by the Parliament of the Democratic Socialist Republic of Sri Lanka.
 - Certified on September 21, 2021, and published as a Supplement to the Gazette on September 24, 2021.